exploratoria/exploratoria.github.io/readme.md

 * To help people understand, tackle and push the envelope with increasingly complicated tasks

-## Apps
+## Exhibits

-The intention is to provide scripts dealing with physics, astronomy, biology, cartography, math and more
+The intention is to provide scripts dealing with the following categories:

+Astronomy & Solar System
+Biology
+Chemistry
+Color
+Electricity & Magnetism
+Energy
+Engineering & Structure
+Geology & Materials
+Heat & Temperature
+Human Anatomy
+Language & Speech

 ## Cookbook